webplatform/docs-wpd/Community/Meetings/General/2013/1206_raw_mtg_notes/index.md

  (jensimmons) ARIA roles

 ...
-Details : could use a better word
+Details&#160;: could use a better word

 ...
-Max sent links to other sites, such as cheatsheets & another page.
+Max sent links to other sites, such as cheatsheets &amp; another page.

 ... this section can be presented in more than one way. people who don't know what this means